 How to change Background on Google Meet during a call

-To change background on Google Meet during the call, click the “three dots” icon in the lower-right corner of your screen during the meeting.
+To change the background on Google Meet during the call, click the “three dots” icon in the lower-right corner of your screen during the meeting.

 Now click on “Change background”.